QCDIS/NaaVRE-website/Readiness-level-framework.md

 #### Workshop use responsibilities
 The following responsibilities should be assigned during workshop use:
 - Virtual lab owner / Principal investigator: Gathers user feedback and determines how to facilitate other users in the virtual lab.
-- Virtual lab service operator: Gives trainings to users.
+- Virtual lab trainer: Gives trainings to users.
 Can point out what the user can change and can not change in the lab.
-<span style="color:green">Do we want a specific trainer role?</span>
-- Virtual lab technical coordinator: Answers any technical questions arising from the workshop use which the service operator can not answer.
+- Virtual lab technical coordinator: Answers any technical questions arising from the workshop use which the trainer can not answer.
 Has been involved as VRE DevOps engineer during the previous stages.

 ### From workshop use to operational service